0

 Conclusions

-Carbonate hardness determines whether you can keep sensitive plants that require low KH.
-While it is easy to raise carbonate hardness by adding limestone to the tank/filter, it is difficult to reduce Carbonate hardness from tap water.
-For most folks, it makes more sense to keep aquatic plants/livestock that are suited to your tap water parameters.
-For folks that are determined to keep softwater plants but have hard tap water, RO systems are getting cheaper and easier to setup.
+Carbonate hardness determines whether you can grow sensitive plants that require low KH.
+While it is easy to increase carbonate hardness by adding limestone to the tank/filter, it is difficult to reduce carbonate hardness from tap water.
+For most people it makes more sense to keep aquatic plants/animals that are adapted to your tap water parameters.
+For people who are determined to keep soft water plants but have hard tap water, RO systems are becoming cheaper and easier to set up.